 The same data with two different color maps.
 The rainbow colormap (left) obfuscates the features in this visualization of Florida; the perceptual colormap (right) provides a more faithful representation of the data.
 Rogowitz and Treinsh, 1998.

-beams of particles were set to collide in front of a particle detector.
+In the Higgs-Boson experiment, two specially-constructed beams of particles were set to collide in front of a particle detector.
 All four panels show the mass (GeV/C2) of hundreds of trillions of collisions.
 The hypothesized Higgs-Boson was predicted to have a mass of 125-127 Giga Electron Volts.
 The top left panel uses a rainbow colormap to represent the mass across the detector.
 The data were log transformed (bottom left), then a colormap with monotonic luminance was used (bottom right), and, in the top right, the mass was redundantly mapped onto a height, producing a visualization that clearly shows the mass signature of the Higgs Boson.
 Rogowitz and Couet, CERN 2013

 Interactive Visualization - the Visualization and Visual Analysis (ViVA) Workbench

 At IBM Research, my group developed an interactive visualization and analysis package, which we licensed to SPSS and used in IBM offerings, such as FAMS.
 ViVA offers over 20 linked visualizations, with color brushing, plus a library of over 250 mathematical functions.
 Download it free from Source Forge!